foundriesio/docs/source/user-guide/mirror-action/mirror-action.rst

 Configuring Automatic Git Mirroring
 ===================================

-This section shows how to configure a GitHub_ Action for mirroring your commits to the FoundriesFactory repository.
+This section shows how to configure source code mirroring to FoundriesFactory® repositories.
+This helps to use external private or public ``Git`` repositories, hosted on services such as GitHub_ or Bitbucket_.

-This is very useful when you want to use an external private or public git repository such as GitHub_.
+This focuses on setting up GitHub_ Actions and Bitbucket_ pipelines for mirroring code, but the steps can be adapted for other ``Git`` services.

-This section can be adapted for other git repository hosting services.
+.. _ug-mirror-token:

 Creating Token
 --------------

-To allow GitHub_ to access your FoundriesFactory repository, you need to create a token.
+To allow external hosting services to access your FoundriesFactory repository, you need to create a token.

-Go to `Tokens <https://app.foundries.io/settings/tokens/>`_ and create a new **Api Token** by clicking on :guilabel:`+ New Token`.
+Create a new `API Token <https://app.foundries.io/settings/tokens/>`_ by clicking on :guilabel:`+ New Token`.

-Complete with a **Description** and the **Expiration date** and select :guilabel:`next`.
+Complete with a **Description** and the **Expiration date** and select :guilabel:`Next`.

-For GitHub_, check the :guilabel:`Use for source code access` box and select your **Factory**.
+Check the :guilabel:`Use for source code access` box and select your **Factory**.

 .. figure:: /_static/userguide/mirror-action/mirror-action.png
    :width: 500